gioxx/YOURLS-LogoSuite/README.md

 5. **Keep "YOURLS" Suffix:** If enabled, the custom title will keep the "(YOURLS)" suffix by default.

 ## Changelog

+### v1.2.1
+- Updated Italian translation.
+- Improved settings handling logic.
+- Fixed a bug that prevented the custom logo from being displayed.

+### v1.2
+- Added automatic update checking.
+- Improved admin notification handling.
+- Fixed a bug that prevented the custom page title from being displayed.

 ### v1.1
 - Added a built-in update checker that warns you when a new release is available.